 At the outset of field investigations, a pedestrian survey of the project area was conducted to document existing conditions and to note surface evidence of cultural activity or material and identify areas with the potential for intact subsurface archaeological resources.
 Following the pedestrian survey, systematic shovel testing was conducted within those portions of the project area that had potential for buried archaeological deposits.
 Shovel test placement was avoided in areas of documented or visible significant ground disturbance, slopes in excess of 15 percent, and areas in statutory wetlands or water saturated soils at the time of the survey.
 Shovel tests were excavated at a maximum of 15-meter (50-foot) intervals along transects spaced 15 meters (50 feet) apart.
 The soil excavated from all shovel tests was passed through 0.63-centimeter (1/4-inch) mesh screen and all shovel tests were approximately 38 centimeters (15 inches) in diameter and excavated to sterile subsoil or the practical limits of excavation.
-Isolated positive shovel tests were bracketed with radial shovel tests in each direction were documented.
+Isolated positive shovel tests were bracketed with radial shovel tests (half the distance to the next shovel test in all four directions) until two negative shovel tests in each direction were documented.
 Shovel testing did not occur outside of the limits of the expanded ROW.